elpaisik/StringEncrypt/README.md

 ## Getting Started

-1. Open the associated [Github Page](https://elpaisik.github.io/StringEncrypt/pages/forms.html) of this project.
+1. Open the [Github Page](https://elpaisik.github.io/StringEncrypt/pages/forms.html) of this project.
 2. Choose if you want to use AES-GCM (encouraged) or AES-CBC (only use for backwards compatibility) standard for encryption.
 3. Encrypt a string
     1. Fill out forms "String to encrypt" & "Password"